 1. Purdy XL Series Angular Trim Brush (2.5-inch) | $18 to $22

-Best for: latex paint on door casings, window trim, and baseboards.
+Best for: Latex and acrylic paint on baseboards, door casings, window trim, and crown molding.

 2. Wooster Shortcut Angle Sash Brush (2-inch) | $12 to $16